 Be sure to evaluate the type of material used in the upper to determine if it is truly waterproof.
 Some products in this review claim their materials are waterproof when they are actually only snow-proof at best.
 Additionally, any product made from leather probably needs to be treated with a snow sealant at least twice per season to maintain protection.

 If water and snow protection is your priority, the Muck Boot Arctic Ice Tall is a clear favorite.
-Whether you're blowing snow off your driveway, trudging through wet and soggy fields, or tackling tall snowbanks, this 17-inch boot is your best bet.
+Whether blowing snow off your driveway, trudging through wet and soggy fields, or tackling tall snowbanks, this 17-inch boot is your best bet.
 It is the tallest and burliest option out there, backing its protection with 5mm of scuba-grade neoprene and rubber.
-It's our favorite for protection because it's easy to slip on and warm, and its flood level extends to the top of the boot thanks to no seams or laces.
-The Baffin Chloe has a notably tall shaft at 10 inches and is waterproof up to 9 inches.
+It's our favorite for protection because it's warm and easy to slip on, and its flood level extends to the top of the boot thanks to no seams or laces.
+The Baffin Chloe has a notably tall shaft at just a handful of inches shorter than the Arctic Ice and is waterproof up to around 9.5 inches.
 This boot performed like a rain boot when dunked into lake water and shed snow just as easily.

 If you're searching for a highly weatherproof winter hiking boot, the Keen Revel IV Polar offers bomber weather protection.
 The Revel IV features leather overlays on the collar with a breathable waterproof membrane and deep tread on the sole.
-For a highly breathable hiking boot that offers HydroGuard weather protection, the Forsake Patch Mid is an excellent choice year-round.
-We were pleasantly surprised by the weatherproofing on both of these hikers.
-Unfortunately, both models are roughly ankle height, so the maximum coverage is only about 5 inches before your sock or pants become exposed to the elements.
+We were pleasantly surprised by the weatherproofing on this hiker Unfortunately, as it is roughly ankle height, the maximum coverage is only about 7 inches before your sock or pants become exposed to the elements.
 If you think you'll be in water or snow deeper than that, we recommend grabbing some gaiters.

 Winter can bring a fast-changing mix of snow, slush, and ice.
 With the proper footwear, your feet (and pants) can stay protected when you're out in freezing weather.
-To test this, we hiked through slushy puddles, tall snowbanks, rivers, and streams, all the while evaluating the materials of each boot.
-Those that scored the highest had the least amount of snow and water intrusion and offered the best protection in adverse conditions.
+To test this, we hiked through slushy puddles, tall snowbanks, rivers, and streams, evaluating the materials of each boot.
+Those that scored the highest had the least snow and water intrusion and offered the best protection in adverse conditions.

 Comfort and Fit

 While we believe comfort and fit go hand in hand, they aren't synonymous.
 We examined each boot's liner, footbed, flexibility, and weight to evaluate comfort and judge how cozy the interior materials are to wear all day.
-We made a side-by-side comparison to assess the toe box's size, shape, width, and heel pocket to judge fit.
-We took notes as we felt out which boots were “true to size” and which boots sat bigger or smaller on the sizing spectrum.
+To judge fit, we made a side-by-side comparison to assess the toe box's size, shape, width, and heel pocket.
+We took notes as we found out which boots were “true to size” and which boots sat bigger or smaller on the sizing spectrum.
 Lastly, we considered the stability and support of each boot to offer insights into which boot would be best worn under certain circumstances (i.e., work, fashion, outdoor activities, etc.).

-Those who live and play in the burliest winter conditions know that warmth and comfort are of the utmost importance for winter wear.
-For those who spend their winters shoveling or working in wet, snowy, muddy conditions, comfort and fit are top priorities.
+Those who live and play in the burliest winter conditions know that warmth and comfort are of the utmost importance in winter wear.
+Comfort and fit are also top priorities for those who spend their winters shoveling or working in wet, snowy, muddy conditions.

 Traction

 While all the boots tested provide a level of traction, some are better than others.
-If you plan on being out in deep snow throughout the winter, a sole with a lot of surface area is your best option, like the Sorel Caribou or Muck Boot Arctic Ice Tall.
-The rubber compound on the Arctic Ice is stiffer, while the Caribou is more soft and supple.
-This means the Arctic Ice is less reliable on icy inclines, while the Caribou is better at grasping that kind of terrain because the lugs can better stick to the ground.
-The Baffin Chloe has a sort of blended lug pattern that feels grippy to the touch and performs well across all types of terrain.
+If you plan on being out in deep snow throughout the winter, a sole with a lot of surface area is your best option, like the Baffin Chloe or Muck Boot Arctic Ice Tall.
+The Arctic Ice is less reliable on icy inclines, while the Baffin Chloe has a sort of blended lug pattern that feels grippy to the touch and performs well across all types of terrain.

-For hiking-focused boots, the Keen Revel IV Polar has exceptional traction on snow.
+The Keen Revel IV Polar has exceptional traction on snow for hiking-focused boots.
 They also have a nice snug fit around the heel pocket, which is key to avoiding blisters and keeping a firm grip.
-If you plan to get on steep trails this winter, we highly recommend either of these boots.
+We highly recommend these boots if you plan to get on steep trails this winter.
 A hiking boot design will have great traction, weatherproofing, and durability for active winter use.

 The Sorel Caribou and Muck Boot Arctic Ice Tall have some of the deepest lugs in the group.
 The UGG Adirondack II and Danner Inquire Mid have shallower lugs, but they provide great traction on snowy hikes.

-The wavy sole patterns on the Sorel Winter Carnival and Blundstone Thermal proved to have unreliable traction on uneven snowy surfaces but maintained a solid grip for everyday errands and activities.
+The wavy sole patterns on the Sorel Winter Carnival and Blundstone Thermal proved to have unreliable traction on uneven snowy surfaces.
+Still, they maintained a solid grip for everyday errands and activities.
 These would be best for warm indoor workwear, casual streetwear, and everyday winter comfort.

 A bomber outsole is key to staying on your feet through winter.
 The last thing you want is to slip on ice or down a slope, so we tested each boot for its ability to keep you on your feet through inclement weather.
 We studied each model's outsole by measuring the depth of the lugs and assessing the tread pattern.
 We skated around on ice patches, hiked on trails near town, and got out on the hills of our favorite ski resorts.
 We even used a natural ice ramp at the end of our neighborhood cul-de-sac to test traction going uphill and downhill.
 In the end, we learned that those with the largest lugs and surface area did best on technical terrain and inclines, while flatter soles and wave patterns work best on pavement or in wet conditions (rain or puddles).